Frequently Asked Questions about serving on Serendipity’s Board

 Is there an annual independent audit?

 Yes.
 The annual audit is completed over the summer, following the close of the fiscal year on June 30th.
-Serendipity’s Finance Committee recruits and supports an Audit Subcommittee, charged with engaging the independent auditor, reviewing the findings, and ensuring implementation of recommendations.
-Typically, the auditor presents the audited financial statements and audit letter to the board in October.
+Board members serving on Serendipity’s Finance Committee serve as an Audit Subcommittee, charged with engaging the independent auditor, reviewing the findings, and ensuring implementation of recommendations.
+Typically, the auditor presents the audited financial statements and audit letters to the board in October.
+In addition to the annual independent fiscal audit, Serendipity’s 403(b) Plan has reached a sufficient number of participants to require an annual independent audit of the plan.
+This audit typically begins its field work in November, with a presentation of findings presented to the Finance Committee in February. (click here to see last three years of fiscal audits)

 How does the board evaluate the Executive Director?
 How does the board handle ED compensation?

-Serendipity’s board conducts an annual evaluation of the Executive Director.
+Serendipity’s board periodically conducts regular evaluation of the Executive Director.
 The Board Chair solicits feedback from all board members and then produces the evaluation.
-Compensation for the Executive Director is included in contracting, and is also handled by the Board Chair.
+Compensation for the Executive Director is included in contracting and handled by the Board Chair.
 Compensation and benefit surveys that offer comparisons with like-sized local nonprofits are used as guides in the compensation setting process.

 Is there Directors’ and Officers’ coverage?
 How recently has a professional reviewed the risk management policies to evaluate the adequacy of insurance coverage?

 Serendipity does provide Management Liability for past, present and future Board and committee members and officers in the amount of $2,000,000.
-Management Liability includes Directors’ & Officers’ Liability, Employment Practices Liability, Fiduciary Liability, Workplace Violence Liability, Sexual Misconduct Coverage, Cost of Defense for Wage and Hour Claims, and Telephone Consumer Protection Act Claims.
-In addition, we provide insurance in the following areas: Property, Inland Marine, Boiler/Mechanical Breakdown, Crime, General Liability, Business Auto (owned, non-owned, and hired); Cyber Liability, Worker’s Compensation , and a $5 million Umbrella policy.
+Management Liability includes Directors’ & Officers’ Liability, Employment Practices Liability, Fiduciary Liability, Workplace Violence Liability, Sexual Misconduct Coverage, and Cost of Defense for Wage and Hour Claims.
+In addition, we provide insurance in the following areas: Property (including Mechanical Breakdown), Earthquake & Flood, Inland Marine, Crime, General Liability, Sexual Abuse, Professional Liability Business Auto (owned, non-owned, and hired), Cyber Liability, Worker’s Compensation, Terrorism, and a $5 million Umbrella policy.
 The adequacy of our insurance coverage is reviewed annually prior to policy renewal with our broker.
 Evidence of renewed coverage and current insurance limits are provided annually to all board members.

 Has the board adopted a Conflict of Interest policy?